KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 plt.show()
 ```

+- **Pclass**: This plot will show the count of passengers in each class (1st, 2nd, 3rd) on the Titanic.

 #### b.
 Pie Chart

-To visualize the proportions of categorical data, use a pie chart.
+A pie chart is used to visualize the proportion of each category within a categorical variable.

 ```python
 df["Survived"].value_counts().plot(kind="pie", autopct='%.2f')
 df["Pclass"].value_counts().plot(kind="pie", autopct='%.2f')
 ```

-- **Pie Chart**: Displays the percentage distribution of each category in a circular format.
+- **Pie Chart**: Displays the distribution of `Survived` and `Pclass` categories as a percentage of the whole.
+The `autopct='%.2f'` argument adds percentage labels to the chart.

 ### 4. Analyzing Numerical Data

+Univariate analysis of numerical data involves understanding the distribution and central tendencies of a single numerical variable.

 #### a.
 Histogram

-A histogram is used to visualize the distribution of a numerical variable.
+A histogram is used to visualize the frequency distribution of a numerical variable by dividing the data into bins.

 ```python
 plt.hist(df["Age"], bins=5)